AnganaB/AnganaB.github.io/_pages/about.md

 @ __June 2, 2025__: I’m joining Amazon Science (Alexa AI) as a Research Scientist Intern in Bellevue, Washington this summer!

+@ __May 20, 2025__: Presented our work on belief congruence in LLMs and its downstream impact in misinformation dissemination and learning at the Center for Conflict and Cooperation at NYU, headed by Dr. Jay Van Bavel.
+Thanks to Dr. Laura Globig for the invite! :)

 @ __May 15, 2025__: Our paper - [Mind the (Belief) Gap: Group Identity in the World of LLMs](https://arxiv.org/abs/2503.02016) on understanding belief congruence (a social psychology theory) in LLMs and it's impact on downstream tasks such as misinformation dissemination and learning has been accepted to ACL 2025 (Findings)!

 @ __Apr 30-May 5, 2025__: At [NAACL 2025](https://2025.naacl.org/) in Albuquerque, New Mexico, we orally presented our work: [MosAIC](https://aclanthology.org/2025.naacl-long.152/), a multi-agent framework leveraging the “power of many” for cross-cultural image captioning.
 At the [C3NLP](https://c3nlp.github.io/) workshop at NAACL, I presented our work on [region-aware gender bias evaluation](https://aclanthology.org/2025.c3nlp-1.9/), which won an Outstanding Paper Award!! 🏆 You can learn more about my experiences on [LinkedIn](https://www.linkedin.com/posts/anganaborah_naacl2025-activity-7325221922579873792-8aEG?utm_source=share&utm_medium=member_desktop&rcm=ACoAABZ6FRwBjsfF6r07AGdeDvXgnkXpH-sOw7U) and [X](https://x.com/AnganaBorah2/status/1919225801448325458).